 Archaeological remote sensing surveys were conducted to identify and evaluate historic properties in a large offshore area in 2008 (Watts 2008).
 Diver investigations of 12 anomalies/targets identified during the 2008 survey were conducted in 2013 (Panamerican Consultants, Inc. 2013).
 All 12 targets were negative for potentially significant cultural resources.
 A 300 ft buffer zone was also investigated for cultural resources.
+The buffer zone may be used for anchoring if necessary but not dredging.
 Remote sensing data indicated an absence of magnetic, sidescan or subbottom targets.

-E.3.12.
+3.12.
 AIR QUALITY